 How does a kids’ savings account work and how is it different to others?

-However, a downside to kids’ savings accounts is that age limits will apply, meaning that your child’s account could be closed or convert automatically to another type of account once they reach a certain age.
+Be aware that as age limits apply, your child’s account could be closed or convert automatically to another type of account once they reach a certain age.
 Depending on your financial institution and the type of account your child has, this could range anywhere between 12 and 18.
 It’s always important to be mindful of these conditions to prevent an account rolling over into a different savings account that you may not wish to open.

 Some accounts of this type will also limit the number of times you can withdraw to five or less, while others may not allow any withdrawals at all without eating into your interest earned.
 You should try to avoid accounts with such restrictions where possible and stick to those with a higher base rate.